AscalonSolutions/qwen3.6-35b-two-b580s/README.md

 # Qwen3.6-35B on two Intel Arc GPUs

 Run a 35-billion-parameter language model — Qwen3.6-35B-A3B — split across
-two Intel Arc graphics cards, using one downloaded file and one command.
+two Intel Arc graphics cards that use Battlemage architecture, using one downloaded file and one command.
 You get a local, private, OpenAI-compatible API endpoint with up to a 65,536-token context window.